ECS-251-W2020/final-project-group-2/lumos/server/Nodejs/README.md

 4. If running Linux, go into `node_modules/chrome-launcher/dist/chrome-launcher.js` and search for `--disable-setuid-sandbox`.
 Remove the section setting this flag.
 5. Run `npm test`

-Openssl command to generate keys: `openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout privateKey.key -out certificate.crt`
+If using HTTPS, you can use OpenSSL to generate keys:`openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout privateKey.key -out certificate.crt`